-The Interim Chairman role has been approved by the Advisory Council and is to be endorsed by Delegate vote at the 11th WA-Summit Business Session which is to be held virtually during 30 August – 1 September, 2020.
+The Interim Chairman role has been approved by the Advisory Council and is also to be endorsed by Delegate vote at the 11th WA-Summit Business Session being held virtually on 30 August 2020.
 We are delighted to announce Helen Monument has accepted this role and is now working closely with the Task Force and the current Chairman of the Advisory Council.

 The Task Force was given a brief from the 2018 Delegates to strengthen and/or replace the current informal body so it can:

 - better support the purpose to guide, influence, positively develop and elevate the global administrative community

 The Task Force has been working to ensure the new structure is set-up ready to be in place after the 11th WA-Summit on-line Business Session 30 August 2020.

 The Task Force members are:

 - Lead Veronica Cochran USA (IAAP CEO) and Eth Lloyd New Zealand (AAPNZ),

 - Members Diana Brandl Germany (IMA), Melissa Mahoney USA (IAAP COO), Lucy Brazier UK (CEO Marcham Publishing), Dawn Becker Canada (IAAP), Megan Hall USA (ASAP) Lizzie Jean-Nandjui France (IMA), Barrett Shaw USA (IAAP), Helen Monument Netherlands (IMA) and Jesse Egeonu.

 - Advisor Melba Duncan USA (The Duncan Group)